-This course provides an in-depth study of the concept of style.
+EED575 Brain-Compatible Learning and Differentiation of Instruction - 3 credits style.
 Relationships between style, adult development, career stages, and the teaching/learning environment will be the major topics.
 The Mind Style Delineator and the 4MAT Learning Style Inventory will be used to generate discussion and program planning.
 (1)